ceford/cefjdemos-data-jdm-user-en/articles/banners/banners.md

 ## More information

+* There is good coverage of the Banners component in its [Help pages](jdocmanual?article=help/banners/banners)
-* On banners in Joomla: see this Magazine Article.
+* On banners in Joomla: see this [Magazine Article](https://magazine.joomla.org/all-issues/september/explore-the-core-joomla-4-banner-manager).
-* On banners in general: Wikipedia: Web banner.
+* On banners in general: [Wikipedia: Web banner](https://en.wikipedia.org/wiki/Web_banner).